davidgasquez/handbook/Learning.md

 - Read about topics you care, observe the world around you and keep a beginner's mind (*shoshin*).
 - Don't be afraid to [[Asking Questions |ask a question]] that may sound stupid because 99% of the time everyone else is thinking of the same question and is too embarrassed to ask it.
 - You can apply [The Feynman Technique](https://www.farnamstreetblog.com/2012/04/learn-anything-faster-with-the-feynman-technique/):
   1. Identify the subject.
   2. Teach it to a child.
 Use simple vocabulary and make it short.
 Keep questions and answers simple.
   3. Identify your knowledge gaps.
 What are you missing?
   4. Organize and Simplify.
 Tell a story to teach.
 Analogies help here!
-- Follow the guidelines stated in Coursera's [_Learning How to Learn_ summary](https://www.reddit.com/r/GetMotivated/comments/5950tm/text_i_just_finished_the_online_coursera_course/).
+- Follow the guidelines stated in Coursera's [*Learning How to Learn* summary](https://www.reddit.com/r/GetMotivated/comments/5950tm/text_i_just_finished_the_online_coursera_course/).
 - Write down the process that better worked for you.
 Keep improving the process with the learning of failed experiences.
 [Learn iterating over the process](https://twitter.com/naval/status/1052856864965152769).
 - There are two categories of learning.
 [Mix them both to learn faster](https://www.joshwcomeau.com/blog/how-to-learn-stuff-quickly/).
   1. **Guided:** Reading a tutorial, taking a course, watching a YouTube video.
 Anything where you're following a guide.
   2. **Unguided:** Creating your own projects from scratch, extending a tutorial, looking things up in the docs.
 Anything where you aren't following a guide.
 - Learn to [[Asking Questions |ask better questions]].
 Distill what you know to figure out what part you're missing or which link is missing.
 - Learn by [[Writing]]:
   1. Pick a topic.
   2. Read and/or discuss with others (a bit).
   3. Explain and defend your current, incredibly premature hypothesis, in writing (or conversation).
   4. Find and list weaknesses in your case.
   5. Pick a subquestion and do more reading/discussing.
   6. Revise your claim / switch sides.
   7. Repeat steps 3-6 a bunch.
 - People learn when they're surprised.
 - There are two modes of thinking:
   - Focused: When you're actively trying to learn something.
 One task at a time.
   - Diffuse: Relaxed thinking style that connects your learning while you're doing other tasks (playing, sleeping, doing exercise, ...).
 - Reading is a meta-skill.
 Learn to read and understand so you can trade time reading for some skills.
 - Experience ideas directly.
-Use the [ADEPT](https://betterexplained.com/articles/adept-method/) method as a checklist for what helps a concept click:
+Use the [ADEPT](https://betterexplained.com/articles/adept-method/) method as a [[Checklist]] for what helps a concept click:
   - Have an Analogy about it.
   - Visualize it in a Diagram.
   - Gather Examples.
 Examples are an amazing way to learn things!
     - Examples are an excellent way to resolve lossy information transfer - they’re a completely different channel of communication than normal.
 If nothing else, they serve as an error check.
     - Examples are a great way to transfer tacit knowledge, without necessarily making it legible - this is what it means to build intuition.
   - Come with a Plain-English description of the concept.
   - Then, dive into the Technical side.
 - When discovering a pattern, try to abstract it as much as you can instead of applying it only to a certain area.
 Once you made this abstraction you will have a new [[Mental Models |mental model]].
 - Learning to program shapes the mind the same way learning a new language does.
 Each new word, concept or expression helps you model the world.
 - Use [[Spaced Repetition]] and get some [[Sleep]].